TianbinLiu/Fastpage/about.md

   const json = JSON.stringify(obj);  // json/string is useful when passing data on internet
   return json;
 }

+var teacher = new Person("Mr M", "jm1021", 1977);  // object type is easy to work with in JavaScript teacher.setRole("Teacher");   // set the role

 var students = [
     new Person("Anthony", "tonyhieu", 2022),
     new Person("Bria", "B-G101", 2023),